-This past Friday, August 28th, the man behind iLTHY took a step back from the streetwear brand to put his personal artwork in the spotlight.
+Last Friday, the man behind iLTHY took a step back from the streetwear brand to put his personal artwork in the spotlight.
 The self-proclaimed art machine, Glen Infante, has truly lived up to the hype of that name over the past few years.
 From having his hands in some of the best paintings, graphic designs, illustrations, products, photographs, and more, Glen has been cranking out enough consistent material to be considered a machine for a while now.

 If Glen Infante’s the machine, then the streets and pop culture are the factories he can be found in.
 He filled every (unsigned) wall inside of Cleveland’s RED Space gallery with new and old paintings.
-Many of his pieces reimagined our favorite artists, television characters, athletes, and even songs.
+Many of his pieces reimagined our favorite artists, television characters, and athletes.

 Seeing all of Glen’s work in one big, well lit location gave me a new appreciation for his work.
 There are many details in his paintings that can only be admired in person.
 I overheard many conversations of people talking about his choice of subjects, use of colors, and consistency throughout the night.
 I guess I wasn’t the only one that got more than what I expected and that says a lot for an artist who is already considered one of the best around.